Perspective from a Fifth-Generation Episcopalian

 “The men turned away and went toward Sodom, but Abraham remained standing before the Lord.”
 (Genesis 18:22)

 The shifting paradigm of sexual morality is a source of much controversy in Western culture, and thus, in the Christian Church.
-While those exhibiting homosexual affinity, or gender dysphoria in therapeutic parlance, are less than 3% of the population (according to the U.S. Centers for Disease Control), they are at the center of this controversy.
+While those exhibiting sexual disorientation or gender confusion are less than 3% of the population (according to the U.S. Centers for Disease Control), they are at the center of this controversy.

 The secular civil rights of consenting adults are in contest with the timeless Judeo-Christian foundation for the family and society.

 At the World Anglican Communion’s decennial Lambeth Conference, Bishops representing 77-million Church congregants worldwide overwhelmingly passed a resolution reaffirming that homosexual ordination, same-sex marriage and homosexual practices were “incompatible with Scripture.”
 The are on the frontlines of this issue because the American sect of the Anglican Communion, the 2.3-million member Episcopal Church in the U.S.A., are advocating for the approval of such affronts to the foundational tenets of the larger church.